Skip to main content

 Die

-The step‑up in basis that wipes decades of gains
+The step‑up in basis that can eliminate decades of unrealized gains

 Get the cheat sheet (free)